nactio/nact/README.md

 );
 ```
 Here we pass in a function and then inside the scope of this function,
 define a [higher order function](https://en.wikipedia.org/wiki/Higher-order_function) which takes in the current count and then returns a function which is able to handle the actual message.
-This returns the counter function with an updated count.
+This function when invoked, prints out hte latest count and then returns itself with an updated count.

 Again you can play around with this concept if you click the glitch button at the top of this section.

 ## Communication between actors